ACE Functions

 or--insert-only

-for critical tables where data deletion may be risky. - Verify your table structure and constraints before repair.
+for critical tables where data deletion may be risky. - You should verify your table structure and constraints before repair.

 The command syntax is: